mBrond/mBrond/README.md

 ### At CTISM 🏫:
 - I had 6 (six!) days of presencial class
 - I am wearing pajamas in the University Restaurant card
-- I played on the PS2 we have there emoji)
+- I played on the PS2 we have there 😎
 > Shinzou wo sasageyo!